Lipschitz homotopy convergence of Alexandrov spaces II: Introduction

-\step{Acknowledgments} The first author was supported by JSPS KAKENHI Grant Number 22J00100.
+\step{Acknowledgments} The first author would like to thank Mohammad Alattar for responding to his inquiry regarding \cite{Al}.
+The first author was supported by JSPS KAKENHI Grant Number 22KJ2099 (22J00100).
 The second author was supported by JSPS KAKENHI Grant Number 20K03598.
 The third author was supported by JSPS KAKENHI Grant Number 21H00977.